carlalennon/portfolio-project-3/README.md

 - If the player takes certain routes, the clock will run out of numbers to print, and print "TimeError" instead.
 - The player only has 2 chances to get the spelling of their answer correct, or else the game will break.
 I tried to solve this with a while loop, but this printed hundred of "Please enter your answer"s to the terminal.
 - The room printer will break on several scenarios, due to the room not being entered into the dictionary.
-- The game over text will not print to the terminal upon a good OR bad ending.
-I think this is because the game loop is being called, and functions are trying to reference empty dictionary entries.
 - The score function always adds a positive, even if the player loses.

 ## Future Improvements